-E3808.8 Types of equipment grounding conductors.
+E3908.8 Types of equipment grounding conductors.
 The equipment grounding conductor run with or enclosing the circuit conductors shall be one or more or a combination of the following:

 - 1. A copper, aluminum or copper-clad conductor.
 This conductor shall be solid or stranded; insulated, covered or bare; and in the form of a wire or a busbar of any shape. - 2.
 Rigid metal conduit. - 3.
 Intermediate metal conduit. - 4.
 Electrical metallic tubing. - 5.
-Armor of Type AC cable in accordance with Section E3808.4. - 6.
-The combined metallic sheath and grounding conductor of interlocked metal tape-type MC cable where listed and identified for grounding. - 7.
-The metallic sheath or the combined metallic sheath and grounding conductors of the smooth or corrugated tube type MC cable where listed and identified for grounding. - 8.
-Other electrically continuous metal raceways and auxiliary gutters. - 9.
+Armor of Type AC cable in accordance with Section E3908.4. - 6.
+Type MC cable where listed and identified for grounding in accordance with the following: - 6.1.
+The combined metallic sheath and grounding conductor of interlocked metal tape-type MC cable. - 6.2.
+The metallic sheath or the combined metallic sheath and grounding conductors of the smooth or corrugated tube-type MC cable. - Other electrically continuous metal raceways and auxiliary gutters. - 8.
 Surface metal raceways listed for grounding.

-E3808.8.1 Flexible metal conduit.
+E3908.8.1 Flexible metal conduit.
 Flexible metal conduit shall be permitted as an equipment grounding conductor where all of the following conditions are met:

-- 1. The conduit is terminated in fittings listed for grounding. - 2.
-The circuit conductors contained in the conduit are protected by overcurrent devices rated at 20 amperes or less. - 3.
-The combined length of flexible metal conduit and flexible metallic tubing and liquid-tight flexible metal conduit in the same ground return path does not exceed 6 feet (1829 mm). - 4.
-An equipment grounding conductor shall be installed where the conduit is used to connect equipment where flexibility is necessary after installation.
+1. The conduit is terminated in listed fittings.

+- The circuit conductors contained in the conduit are protected by overcurrent devices rated at 20 amperes or less. - 3.
+The combined length of flexible metal conduit and flexible metallic tubing and liquid-tight flexible metal conduit in the same ground return path does not exceed 6 feet (1829 mm). - An equipment grounding conductor shall be installed where the conduit is used to connect equipment where flexibility is necessary after installation.

-E3808.8.2 Liquid-tight flexible metal conduit.
+E3908.8.2 Liquid-tight flexible metal conduit.
 Liquid-tight flexible metal conduit shall be permitted as an equipment grounding conductor where all of the following conditions are met:

-- 1. The conduit is terminated in fittings listed for grounding. - 2.
-For trade sizes $\frac{3}{8}$ through $\frac{1}{2}$ (metric designator 12 through 16), the circuit conductors contained in the conduit are protected by overcurrent devices rated at 20 amperes or less. - 3.
-For trade sizes ${}^{3}/{4}$ through $1{}^{1}/{4}$ (metric designator 21 through 35), the circuit conductors contained in the conduit are protected by overcurrent devices rated at not more than 60 amperes and there is no flexible metal conduit, flexible metallic tubing, or liquid-tight flexible metal conduit in trade sizes ${}^{3}/{8}$ inch or ${}^{1}/{2}$ inch (9.5 mm through 12.7 mm) in the grounding path. - 4.
+- 1. The conduit is terminated in listed fittings. - For trade sizes 3/8 through 1/2 (metric designator 12 through 16), the circuit conductors contained in the conduit are protected by overcurrent devices rated at 20 amperes or less. - 3.
+For trade sizes 3/4 through 11/4 (metric designator 21 through 35), the circuit conductors contained in the conduit are protected by overcurrent devices rated at not more than 60 amperes and there is no flexible metal conduit, flexible metallic tubing, or liquid-tight flexible metal conduit in trade sizes 3/8 inch or 1/2 inch (9.5 mm through 12.7 mm) in the grounding path. - 4.
 The combined length of flexible metal conduit and flexible metallic tubing and liquid tight flexible metal conduit in the same ground return path does not exceed 6 feet (1829 mm). - 5.
 An equipment grounding conductor shall be installed where the conduit is used to connect equipment where flexibility is necessary after installation.

-E3808.8.3 Nonmetallic sheathed cable (Type NM).
-In addition to the insulated conductors, the cable shall have an insulated or bare conductor for equipment grounding purposes only.
-Equipment grounding conductors shall be sized in accordance with Table E3808.12.
+E3908.8.3 Nonmetallic sheathed cable (Type NM).
+In addition to the insulated conductors, the cable shall have an insulated or bare equipment grounding conductor.
+Equipment grounding conductors shall be sized in accordance with Table E3908.12.

-E3808.9 Equipment fastened in place or connected by permanent wiring methods.
+E3908.9 Equipment fastened in place or connected by permanent wiring methods.
 Noncurrent-carrying metal parts of equipment, raceways and other enclosures, where required to be grounded, shall be grounded by one of the following methods:

-- 1. By any of the equipment grounding conductors permitted by Sections E3808.8 through E3808.8.3. - 2.
+- 1. By any of the equipment grounding conductors permitted by Sections E3908.8 through E3908.8.3. - 2.
 By an equipment grounding conductor contained within the same raceway, cable or cord, or otherwise run with the circuit conductors.
-Equipment grounding conductors shall be identified in accordance with Section E3307.2.
+Equipment grounding conductors shall be identified in accordance with Section E3407.2.